-Normally I don’t do adventure tours anymore figuring I have enough experience to do it on my own.
-But when a trip is remote and logistics are tough I am happy to leave the planning – especially meal planning to an outfit.
+I visited Auyuittuq National Park on Baffin Island’s Cumberland Peninsula at the end of June one year.
+Auyuittuq is an Inuktitut word meaning land that never melts.
+I don’t normally do adventure tours anymore figuring I have enough experience to do it on my own.
+But when a trip is remote and logistics are tough, I am happy to leave the planning – especially meal planning to an outfit.
 But still packing was an issue.
-Below is a packing list for a remote two week backpacking trip – with a few suggestions I learned from experience after the fact.
+Below is a packing list for a remote two week backpacking trip – with a few suggestions I learned from experience after the two week trip.

-Updated April 20220.
 This post includes some affiliate links.
 If you make a purchase via one of these links, I may receive a small commission at no extra cost to you.
+Thank you very much for your support.

 Pack weight is really everything.
-If ones’s pack is too heavy it totally takes away from the enjoyment of the trip.
+If ones’ pack is too heavy it totally takes away from the enjoyment of the trip.
 And we are carrying everything from food to fuel to all our personal gear.
 It weighed a lot!

 Here’s what a packing list looks like for a remote two week trip – where it’s more likely to be cold and windy than hot.